WordPress or Shopify: which platform is better for building your ecommerce store?

 Shopify Main Plans

-Shopify offers three main plans.
+Shopify offers three main plans: Basic, Shopify, and Advanced.

 There is a comprehensive table comparing the different payment plans listed on the Shopify payment page.
 Be sure to see if any features are a necessity for your budding store, but top-level advice is to go with the Basic plan as a starter.